Acatar/grunt-nsp-package/README.md

 ```

 ## NSP-Audit task
 You can run this task with the `grunt nsp-audit` command.
 The command accepts an `-nsp-file` argument.
+If you omit the `-nsp-file` argument, it will audit the `package.json` file in the immediate folder.

 ```shell
 $ grunt nsp-audit -nsp-file "../some/other/app/package.json"